Mitalipanagol/Salesforce-AI-Enabled-Hospital---Pharmacy-Management/README.md

 3. Billing is done on paper, including consultation fees, pharmacy charges, and insurance claims.
 4. Appointment and medicine reminders are inconsistent or absent.
 5. Reports and analytics are compiled manually using spreadsheets.
+6. Patients have to remember themselves to revisit the pharmacy when medicines run out.

 ### **Proposed Salesforce Process (AI-Enabled Hospital & Pharmacy Management)**